-Extension staff and volunteers conduct composting/recycling demonstrations and educational programs.
+Compost Demonstration - Extension staff and volunteers conduct composting/recycling demonstrations and educational programs.
 There are several types of compost bins on display at the EARTH Center which help us to promote composting and the recycling of organic materials.
 The extension office has received support since 1994 from the Middlesex County's Division of Solid Waste Management in order to conduct solid waste/natural resource programs and activities.

 Butterfly House- Our Master Gardeners have built and maintain a butterfly house through the growing season.
 It is open on weekends from 10 AM - Noon in June July and August.
 Come marvel at the pollinators while learing how you can help support them in your backyard.